pyprojectx/pyprojectx/docs/docs/config/tools.md

 !!! note "Tool contexts introduced in Pyprojectx 2.0.0"

     Prior to Pyprojectx 2.0.0, tools were always installed in a separate virtual environment.
-    As of 2.0.0, tools are by default installed virtual environment of the _main_ tool context.
+    As of 2.0.0, tools are by default installed in the virtual environment of the _main_ tool context.

 !!! info "`px` or `pw`?"
     This section assumes that you installed the [px utility script](/usage/#install-the-global-px-script).